Ablomis/mod91/ImagesModding.md

-# F1Manager 2022 Images Modding Guide
+# F1Manager 2022 Texture Modding Guide
 This is a guide to making changes to the texutres in the F1 Manager 2022 game.

 ## Requirements